TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Introduction

-To solve the first challenge, \textsc{T-BoN BO} builds on the recently proposed \textsc{TextGrad} \citep{textgrad} framework that adapts gradient descent to discrete text by asking an external auxiliary LLM \emph{critic} to propose targeted edits that improve a candidate; applying these edits induces a local, directional update, i.e., a ``textual gradient'', in language space.
-This makes gradient-style search feasible without continuous relaxations or mapping the LLM prompts to the embedding space.
-For instance, consider an ad creative generation prompt for an image model: \emph{“A simple photo of a plant-based burger on a white plate.”} A critic LLM might suggest: \emph{“Make the burger appear delicious, and show it being enjoyed at a barbecue.”} Incorporating this edit yields: \emph{“A photorealistic image of a juicy plant-based burger with grill marks, served at a vibrant summer barbecue with friends.”} This change is analogous to following a gradient direction—small, constructive, and aligned with improving performance according to the evaluation signal. \citet{textgrad} show that textual gradients based on their approach enable consistent improvements across diverse scientific domains such as code-completion benchmarks, improving accuracy on graduate-level QA datasets, optimizing drug-like molecules, and refining radiotherapy planning for clinical objectives.
-These results establish textual gradients as an effective surrogate for numerical gradients when optimizing systems that operate in language space.
+To address the first challenge, \textsc{TextBO} builds on \textsc{TextGrad} \citep{textgrad}, which adapts gradient descent to discrete text by using an auxiliary LLM \emph{critic} to propose targeted edits; applying these edits induces a local, directional update (a ``textual gradient'') in language space.
+For example, starting from \emph{``A simple photo of a plant-based burger on a white plate,''} A critic LLM might suggest: \emph{``Make the burger appear delicious, and show it being enjoyed at a barbecue.''} Incorporating this edit yields: \emph{``A photorealistic image of a juicy plant-based burger with grill marks, served at a vibrant summer barbecue with friends.''} Such edits serve as language-native analogues of gradient steps.
+To address the second challenge, \textsc{TextBO} selects gradient updates via the \textsc{Best-of-N} principle \citep{snell2024scaling}, producing what we call the \textit{\textsc{Best-of-N} gradient}.
+A single textual gradient step exploits expected improvements implied by past results but does not account for uncertainty. \textsc{Best-of-N} gradient injects exploration into the acquisition by sampling multiple local edits and moving in the direction judged most promising by the critic---an optimism-based rule designed to emulate ascent on an implicit UCB acquisition gradient in language space.

-To address the second challenge, \textsc{T-BoN BO} chooses the prompt to evaluate next via a series of textual gradients which are selected under the Best-of-N principle \citep{snell2024scaling}, resulting in the gradient direction we call \textit{Best-of-N gradient.} Moving in the textual gradient direction suggested by the critic exploits the expected improvement implied by past results but ignores uncertainty in those expectations.
-Therefore, it does not climb the UCB acquisition function.
-Best-of-N gradient bakes in {\it exploration} into the choice of gradient direction by adopting an optimism-based rule in the spirit of UCB's optimism-in-the-face-of-uncertainty principle: it samples multiple local textual edits and moves along the direction the LLM judges most promising, i.e., the Best-of-$N$ candidate.
-That is, the Best-of-$N$ gradient is designed to simulate the implicit UCB acquisition gradient in language space.